 - Permanent capital is defined as the amount of our Class B stock (including MRCS) plus our retained earnings.
-We are required to maintain permanent capital at all times in an amount equal to our risk-based capital requirement, which includes the following components: - Credit risk, which represents the sum of our credit risk charges for all assets, off-balance sheet items and derivative contracts, calculated using the methodologies and risk weights assigned to each classification in the regulations; - Market risk, which represents the sum of the market value of our portfolio at risk from movements in interest rates, foreign exchange rates, commodity prices, and equity prices that could occur during periods of market stress, and the amount by which the market value of total capital is less than 85% of the book value of total capital; and - Operational risk, which represents 30% of the sum of our credit risk and market risk capital requirements.
+We are required to maintain permanent capital at all times in an amount equal to our risk-based capital requirement, which includes the following components: - Credit risk, which represents the sum of our credit risk charges for all assets, off-balance sheet items and derivative contracts, calculated using the methodologies and risk weights assigned to each classification in the regulations; - Market risk, which represents the sum of the market value of our portfolio at risk from movements in interest rates, foreign exchange rates, commodity prices, and equity prices that could occur during periods of market stress; and - Operational risk, which represents 30% of the sum of our credit risk and market risk capital requirements.

-The following table presents our risk-based capital requirement in relation to our permanent capital at December 31, 2023 and 2022 (\$ amounts in millions).
+The following table presents our risk-based capital requirement in relation to our permanent capital (\$ amounts in millions).

-Risk-Based Capital Components Decem ber 31, 2023 December 31, 2022
+Risk-Based Capital Components December 31, 2024 December 31, 2023

-Credit risk \$ 211 \$ 203
+Credit risk \$ 181 \$ 211

-Market risk 771 173
+Market risk 649 771

-Operational risk 295 113
+Operational risk 249 295

-Total risk-based capital requirement \$ 1,277 \$ 489
+Total risk-based capital requirement \$ 1,079 \$ 1,277

-Permanent capital \$ 4.186 \$ 3,783
+Permanent capital \$ 4,602 \$ 4,186

-Υ 1,100 ¥ 5,765

-Permanent capital as a percentage of required risk-based capital 328 % 773 %
+Permanent capital as a percentage of required risk-based capital 427 % 328 %

-The increase in our total risk-based capital requirement was primarily caused by an increase in the market risk component due to (i) changes in the stress scenarios provided by the Finance Agency including implementation of SOFR volatility shocks and the application of the SOFR discounting curve on derivatives and (ii) changes in the market environment, including changes in interest rates, CO-swap basis, volatility and option-adjusted spreads, and balance sheet composition.
+The decrease in our total risk-based capital requirement was primarily caused by a decrease in the market risk component due to changes in the level of mid-and long-term interest rates.
 The operational risk component is calculated as 30% of the credit and market risk components.
-Despite these increases, our permanent capital at December 31, 2023 remained well in excess of our total risk-based capital requirement.
+Our permanent capital at December 31, 2024 remained well in excess of our total risk-based capital requirement.

-By regulation, the Finance Agency may mandate us to maintain a greater amount of permanent capital than is generally required by the risk-based capital requirements as defined, in order to promote safe and sound operations.
+By regulation, the Finance Agency may mandate us to maintain a greater amount of permanent capital than is generally required by the risk-based capital requirements in order to promote safe and sound operations.
 In addition, a Finance Agency rule authorizes the Director to issue an order temporarily increasing the minimum capital level for an FHLBank if the Director determines that the current level is insufficient to address such FHLBank's risks.
 The rule sets forth several factors that the Director may consider in making this determination.

 The Finance Agency has established four capital classifications for the FHLBanks - adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
 The Finance Agency determines our capital classification on at least a quarterly basis.
 If we are determined to be other than adequately capitalized, we would become subject to additional supervisory authority by the Finance Agency.
 Before implementing a reclassification, the Finance Agency Director would be required to provide us with written notice of the proposed action and an opportunity to respond.
 The Finance Agency's most recent determination is that we hold sufficient capital to be adequately capitalized and meet both our minimum capital and risk-based capital requirements.
-For more information, see Notes to Financial Statements - Note 12 - Capital.
-For details of our off-balance-sheet commitments, see Notes to Financial Statements - Note 17 - Commitments and Contingencies.
+For additional information, see Notes to Financial Statements - Note 12 - Capital.

+For details of our off-balance-sheet commitments, see Notes to Financial Statements - Note 16 - Commitments and Contingencies.